-I do not accept insurance.
+We do not accept insurance.
 Unfortunately, most insurance plans don’t cover nutritional counseling unless you have diabetes or cardiovascular disease.
-Further, the insurance business model does not recognize the level of care and service I provide.
-As a clinical and functional nutritionist, I spend extra time with my clients to uncover the root cause of their conditions so they get quick relief and lasting results.
-With that being said, I can help defray the cost with the following:
+Further, the insurance business model does not recognize the level of care and service we provide.
+As clinical and functional nutritionists, we spend extra time with our clients to uncover the root cause of their conditions so they get quick relief and lasting results.
+With that being said, we can help defray the cost with the following:

-I accept FSA (Flex Spending Account) and HSA (Health Savings Account) cards.
-Please note that it is your responsibility to verify coverage for nutrition counseling with a clinical nutritionist (I am not a dietitian).
+- We accept FSA (Flex Spending Account) and HSA (Health Savings Account) cards.
+Please note that it is your responsibility to verify coverage for nutrition counseling with a clinical nutritionist (we are not dietitians).
 Your plan may require that you have a Medical Letter of Necessity for reimbursement.

-If your plan covers Medical Nutrition Therapy for out of network providers, I can provide you with a Superbill receipt.
+- If your plan covers Medical Nutrition Therapy for out of network providers, you may be eligible for reimbursement.
 You can submit the receipt to your insurance company and they may reimburse a portion of the cost.

 What is a CNS?

-I am a board Certified Nutrition Specialist practitioner.
+Sara Kahn is a board Certified Nutrition Specialist practitioner.
 The requirements include earning Masters of Science in Nutrition, having at least 1,000 clinical hours and passing a board exam.
-I am qualified to provide Medical Nutrition Therapy and nutrition counseling for health conditions.
+She is qualified to provide Medical Nutrition Therapy and nutrition counseling for health conditions.

 What’s the Difference Between a Nutritionist, a Registered Dietitian and a Health Coach?